-Buildings A, B and C frontage have a north-east orientation, and buildings D frontage have a south-west orientation and takes advantage of passive solar heat and daylight.
+Buildings B and D frontage have an eastern orientation, and buildings A and C frontage have an western orientation and take advantage of passive solar heat and daylight.

-The offices and entrance elements have been oriented proposed Street 'A', internal roads and parking lots.
+The offices and entrance elements have been oriented to articulate with proposed Street 'A', internal roads and parking lots.